Chetan123chavan/ChatBot/README.md

 **Contributing**

 Contributions are welcome!
 To contribute to this project, please follow these steps:

-**Fork the repository.**
+- Fork the repository
 - Create a new branch (git checkout -b feature-branch).
 - Make your changes and commit them (git commit -am 'Add new feature').
 - Push to your forked repository (git push origin feature-branch).
 - Create a pull request.

-- Please ensure your code adheres to the project's coding standards and includes tests if necessary.
+  Please ensure your code adheres to the project's coding standards and includes tests if necessary.